personalrobotics/prpy/src/prpy/tsr/README.md

 Several of the planners in the prpy [planning pipeline](https://github.com/personalrobotics/prpy/tree/master/src/prpy/planning) have some support for using TSRs for defining constriants through the ```PlanToTSR``` method.
 The method accepts as a list of ```TSRChain``` objects.
 The ```sample_start```, ```sample_goal``` and ```constrain``` flags on the each ```TSRChain``` indicate to the planner how the chain should be used.

 ### Example: Planning to a single TSR
-Consider the example of grasping a bottle.
+Consider the example of grasping a glass.
 Given our ```grasp_tsr``` we would now like to generate a plan that moves the robot to any configuration such that the end-effector meets the constraint defined by the tsr.
 The following code can be used to do this:
 ```python
 ipython> tsrchain = prpy.tsr.TSRChain(sample_goal=True, sample_start=False, constrain=False,
                                        TSR = grasp_tsr)